 The Edinburgh Fringe Festival coincides with the Royal Military Tattoo.
 It is the world's largest arts festival, providing a platform for new talent as well as events by well-known artists.

 If you haven't pre-booked tickets for a show and are prepared to cue, a visit to the Virgin Hut on the Mound might produce half-price bargain tickets.
 We couldn't fit in time for a show but didn't feel that we had missed out because the streets of Edinburgh are buzzing with free live performances throughout the period of the festival.

-A Visit to the Royal Yacht Britannia
+A Tour of the Royal Yacht Britannia

 Travel Directions to the Royal Yacht Britannia